dell-democenter/dell-democenter.github.io/0499/Readme_v3.7.md

 ## vm's did not get DHCP ip adress
 - networking issue in the underlying democenter infrastructure.
 - cancel the lab and deploy a new one

+# release notes 0499v3.7
+## new
+- nas extended with SMB / HTTP / S3 simultaneous access.

+## changed
+- hotfix for PPDM 20.1
+- modified the structure of shortcuts in edge browser

+## removed
+- none

 # release notes 0499v3.6
 ## new